Pros and Cons of Living in China

 What do expats find most challenging?

 "The difference of knowledge of such things as basic science and understandings of how and why things work the way they do is vast.
-It can be very trying to the patience and can be a significant problem in any type of emergency situation," explained one expat living in China.
+It can be very trying to the patience and can be a significant problem in any type of emergency situation," remarked one in China.

 About the Author